PaddleAll Summer Camp (Ages 12 - 35)

 Please be aware of the ORCC Cancellation Policy:

-- Program registration cancellations which are received two weeks prior to the start of the program will receive a full refund less the $15 non-refundable administration fee.
+• Program registration cancellations which are received two weeks prior to the start of the program will receive a full refund less the $15 non-refundable administration fee.

-- No refunds are available within two weeks of the start of the program or once the program has started; a prorated credit only will be issued.
+• No refunds are available within two weeks of the start of the program or once the program has started; only a prorated credit will be issued.

-- In the case of injury or illness, a medical certificate may be required, and refunds will only be offered as camp fee prorated credit to be used for a future ORCC camp or program registration.
+• In the case of injury or illness, a medical certificate may be required, and refunds will only be offered as camp fee prorated credit to be used for a future ORCC camp or program registration.

 How to Register